 % cd ..

-AI Translation Model Comparison: The Power of the Gemini Family Through Back-Translation Scores
+AI Translation Model Comparison: Back-Translation Scores Across the Gemini Family

-Using the back-translation mechanism introduced in the previous article, I have conducted a practical comparison of multiple translation models.
+Using the back-translation mechanism introduced in the previous article, I compared multiple translation models head-to-head.

-This is an interim report calculating the back-translation score (cosine similarity) for three blog posts, translated by four models in the Google Gemini family, Claude, and manual translation.
+This is an interim report calculating the back-translation score (cosine similarity) for three posts from this blog, translated by four models in the Google Gemini family, Claude, and manual translation.

 Target Models